How Long Does Toenail Fungus Treatment Really Take? Your Complete Timeline to Clear Nails

 Visual Timeline: What to Expect Month by Month

-Understanding the month-by-month progress of toenail fungus treatment helps patients stay motivated and prevents premature discontinuation.
+Understanding the month-by-month progress of toenail fungus treatment helps patients stay motivated.
 While each case is unique, the following timeline represents typical recovery milestones.

 • Oral antifungals: Initial fungal suppression begins; nail may look slightly improved.